c-squared87/prompt-proto/README.md

-**Product Description**
+# Product Description

 LINK: https://c-squared87.github.io/prompt-proto/

-Prompter (working title) is a product designed to promote confidence in dialog during online presentations.
-User can input and edit text prior to a presentation and then can execute with confidence with the application acting as a teleprompter.
-The UI is designed to place the teleprompter right under the users webcam so that visual contact with a laptop webcam can be maintained during the reading.
+Prompter product designed to promote confidence in delivering dialog during online presentations.
+User can input and edit text prior to a presentation and then can execute with the application acting as a teleprompter when live.
+The UI is designed to place the teleprompter right under the users webcam on a laptop so that visual contact with a webcam can be maintained during the reading improving viewer engagement.

-__________
 **User Guide**

+CLICK to select the edit field to add text, and the CLICK the prompter field to enable scrolling control.

-Use the ALT/OPTION key to scroll down.
-Scrolling up is accomplished by
+Use the SPACE key to scroll down.

-__________
 **User Stories**

 - [X] I can enter text in a field and it is rendered in real time.
 - [X] I can control when the prompter scrolls down